inductjs/core/README.md

 export {router};
 ```

+A couple of things to take into account when using custom models:

+1. Returning _NULL_ from a model method will result in a `400 BAD_REQUEST` response.
+Unless this is intended, return a non-null value such as an empty string or array from the model function.
+2. Using arrow functions as class methods is **NOT_SUPPORTED**.
+Using arrow functions causes these methods to not be bound to the prototype of the custom model, which Induct needs for some runtime validations.
+Make sure to use ordinary method syntax, and bind methods that need to use the class' _this_ context.
+3. You can provide the `query` and `mutation` with your custom model as a type parameter, which will extend the method names typescript will accept with all the methods of your custom model.
-**NOTE:** When using extra custom handlers in addition to induct.router, take into account that routes have already been mounted to /:id
+4. When using extra custom handlers in addition to induct.router, take into account that routes have already been mounted to /:id
    This can potentially lead to conflicting paths.

 ## Example

-A complete example can be found [here](https://github.com/Yeseh/induct-core-test).
+A complete example can be found [here](https://github.com/inductjs/induct-core-test).

 # License